driesvints/sponsors/README.md

 PHP GitHub Sponsors is an ideal way to grant your users access to certain resources in your app.
 Therefor, it's also an ideal candidate for a Laravel policy.
 For example, you could write a policy that grants access to a product when a user is sponsoring you.

 First, you'll have to set [the `GH_SPONSORS_TOKEN` in your `.env` file](#initializing-the-client-using-laravel).
 This token needs to be created by the user that's being sponsored or a user that is a member of the organization that's being sponsored.
-Then, the `GitHubSponsors` client will be authenticated with this token.
+Then, the client will be authenticated with this token.

 Next, you'll need to [add the `Sponsorable` trait to your `User` model](#using-the-sponsorable-trait-with-eloquent).
 Additionally, you'll need to make sure that the `users` database has a `github` column (`VARCHAR(255)`) and all users have their GitHub usernames filled out.